aiplanethub/mini-bootcamp-introduction-to-numpy/introduction-to-numpy/1417-What, Why and How to Import.md

 ### Import NumPy

-Anytime you want to use a library in Python, your first priority should be to make it accessible.
+Anytime you want to use a library in Python, the first step should be to make it accessible.

 You can import/load NumPy in your notebook or any other Python IDE in two different ways.